NaturalIntelligence/fast-xml-parser/docs/CHECK_LIST.md

   - update version in package.json and lock file.
 Commits the changed files.
 Default commit message is just the version string itself (e.g. 4.5.2)
   - Creates an annotated git tag on that commit, named v4.5.2
   - Then will run postversion script. that does nothing
-- run `npm push origin master --tags`
+- run `git push origin master --tags`
     This'll trigger github publish action when new tag is found. github action will release to npm and github